Yyoung2288/Big-Data-Analysis-Final-Project/README.md

   *(Replace with actual chart once available)*
   ![Price-Migration Correlation Chart](assets/correlation_plot_shilin.png)

-## Project Role

-This project was completed as a team project.
-I was responsible for:

-- Responsible for handling missing values, standardizing formats, and preparing datasets for analysis.
-- Created summary statistics, population change tables, and initial housing market overview.
-- Investigated related studies and provided contextual explanation for observed trends.

 ## Limitations

 - The regression model is linear and does not account for external confounding factors (e.g., economic policy, transportation access).